mbojan/maxqdar/README.md

     ##  9     9      2      7 soldados           311   319 0_229   ROLE         8
     ## 10    10      2      4 1722, Maio, 28       7    21 0_229   DATE        14
     ## # ... with 392 more rows

+-   **CAUTION**: The `Preview` column provides at most 63-character long part of the coded string.
+If the limit is reached the function gives a warning.